 To apply for permanent proxy vote (on grounds of employment, education or disability), please complete a permanent proxy vote application form (opens in new window)

-The minimum number, equal to 5 per cent of the local government electors for Malvern Hills District Council shown in the revised register published at 15 February 2020, is 3126.
+The minimum number, equal to 5 per cent of the local government electors for Malvern Hills District Council shown in the revised register published at 15 February 2022, is 3117.

-This is the minimum number of signatures needed to support any petitions to the council submitted between 31 March 2020 and before 1 April 2021.
+This is the minimum number of signatures needed to support any petitions to the council submitted between 31 March 2022 and before 1 April 2023.

-A new number will be published in February 2021 and if the number is less than 3126 then the new number will apply from the date published.
+A new number will be published in February 2023 and if the number is less than 3117 then the new number will apply from the date published.

 The Register of Electors contains the names and addresses of everyone living in the district who are eligible to vote (British, Commonwealth and citizens of other European Union Members States).
 In order to vote your name must be on the Register of Electors for the area in which you live.

 The information contained within the Register can only be used for certain purposes such as elections, law enforcement and credit referencing.